srijan-paul/srijan-paul.github.io/injuly.in/src/blog/screen-capture.md

 *<div style="font-size: calc(var(--font-size) - 1px)">A screen capture tool made with frametap</div>*

-I've seen a lot of praise for [Shottr](https://shottr.cc/) and [CleanShotX](https://cleanshot.com/) – two beautiful MacOS apps that capture your screen.
-And I've wondered, why aren't there any alternatives that support all devices?[^1]
+Have you ever wondered how apps like OBS Studio and LightShot work?
+I have.
+I've also wondered why beautiful apps like [Shottr](https://shottr.cc/) and [ShareX](https://getsharex.com/) don't run on more than one OS.
+Further, why isn't there a lightweight app to record screenshots, videos, and GIFs that just works everywhere? [^1]

-As it turns out, to make robust screen capture apps we need robust screen capture libraries.
+As it turns out, robust screen capture apps need robust screen capture libraries.
+Native GUIs are already non-trivial without a bulky web runtime.
+Implementing capture and encoding for each device separately will only add to your woes.

-So, I've spent some time figuring out cross-platform screen capture and image encoding.
+So, I've set out to build a cross-platform screen capture library with image encoding support.
 The bulk of my effort has gone into two projects:

-1. [Frametap](https://github.com/srijan-paul/frametap): A cross platform screen capture library in Zig.
+1. [Frametap](https://github.com/srijan-paul/frametap): The capture library written in Zig.
 2. Snapper: An app that can record GIFs and capture screenshots.

-With frametap, I want to establish the plumbing atop which anyone can create applications dealing with pixels on a screen – think OBStudio, ShareX, LightShot, EpicPen, etc.
+With frametap, I want to establish the plumbing atop which anyone can create applications dealing with pixels on a screen – think CleanShotX, OBS, etc.
-To that end, I'm writing this to document the different screen recording methods on each OS and windowing system.
+To that end, I'm writing this article to document the different screen recording methods on every major OS and windowing system.

 ## Recording frames

 The Operating System controls the color of every on-screen pixel.
-It sends draw commands to the GPU, which then computes the color for every pixel, and writes this data into a *framebuffer*.
+It issues draw commands to the GPU, which then computes the color for each pixel, and writes this data into a *framebuffer*.
 Finally, a video card sends the contents of this buffer to a monitor.

-The GPU framebuffer cannot be accessed directly[^2], so the only way to get pixel data from the screen is to ask the OS.
-Overall, it looks something like this:
+Sadly, the GPU framebuffer cannot be accessed directly[^2].
+The only way to get pixel data from the screen then is to ask the OS.
+Roughly, the transaction looks like this:

-1. Ask the OS for a list of available displays.
+1. Request a list of available displays.
 2. Select the display you want to use.
 3. Set up filters, like the region of screen to capture and windows to exclude.
-4. Ask the OS for pixel data for the specified region.
+4. Fetch pixel data for the specified region.

 Straightforward, right?
 The devil is in the details. <br>